debragordon/my-site-17/README.md

-# Front End Capstone -
+# DebraGordon.tech -

-more to come ...
+code for my site ... just keeping it safe out here in the open